Christie-Norton-McIntosh/ServiceNow-2-Notion/FIX-CALLOUT-IN-TABLE-v11.0.86.md

 It was NOT filtering out:
 2. **Callouts inside tables** ← This was the bug

-## The Fix
+## The Fix (Two Parts)

-Modified `server/routes/w2n.cjs` lines 376-425 to add a check for callouts inside tables:
+### Part 1: Expected Callouts Count (w2n.cjs lines 376-425)
+When calculating which callouts Notion should have created for dedup logic:

 ```javascript
 if (isDivNote || isPrereq || hasNoteRole) {